doczkal/ansible-role-matrix-synapse/README.md

 As a database server, it is possible to use PostgreSQL (recommended for production environments) and SQLite (recommended for small or testing environments).
 The role default option is PostgreSQL, contemplating its installation and configuration.

-A simple Postfix installation makes it possible to send notifications, account recovery, etc. via email.
+A simple Postfix local installation or a external SMTP server makes it possible to send notifications, account recovery, etc. via email.
 With easily customizable templates through variables.

 Optionally this role allows provisioning a CoTURN installation to [enable VoIP relaying on your matrix homeserver with TURN](https://github.com/matrix-org/synapse/blob/master/docs/turn-howto.md).

 Through authentication providers it's possible to integrate decentralized logins.
 This role implements integration with LDAP optionally.

 Finally, this role also allows you to serve the [Element](https://app.element.io/) (formerly Riot) web application together with Synapse.
 This feature is disabled by default (`synapse_installation_with_element: false`) due to the [project security recommendation](https://github.com/vector-im/element-web/#important-security-note).
 But serve Element is very useful.
 Fully recommended if you have the posibility to destiny different domain names for Synapse and Element (`synapse_server_name` != `element_server_name`).
 Otherwise you can install both in the same domain name at your own risk (`synapse_server_name` == `element_server_name`).

+Since version 3.0.0, this role is compatible with [Element web app version 1.7.15](https://github.com/vector-im/element-web/releases/tag/v1.7.15) and above, but is not compatible with Riot/Element versions 1.7.14 and olders.

 Deployment diagram
 ------------